 Valtteri Bottas took pole by 0.012 seconds at the Red Bull Ring for the 2020 Austrian Grand Prix.
 That’s the smallest ever pole margin at the track.
 Meanwhile, Lewis Hamilton holds the record for the largest pole margin here, lapping 1.216 seconds faster than anyone else in qualifying for the 2020 Styrian Grand Prix.
 Hamilton is the only driver to have taken pole by over a second at the track.

-Pole has been decided by less than a tenth on ten occasions at the circuit, including in three of the last five events.
+Pole has been decided by less than a tenth on elven occasions at the circuit, including in five of the last seven events.

 SATURDAY TO SUNDAY

-Just eleven of the 33 races held at this track have been won from pole, while nineteen have been won from the front row of the grid.
+Just thirteen of the 35 races held at this track have been won from pole, while 21 have been won from the front row of the grid.
 That means fourteen races at this circuit have been won from third or further back.

 The polesitter has finished on the podium here without winning the race on nine occasions.